Trauma, PTSD, Recovery from trauma, cultural trauma, EMDR therapy, and other treatments. [Episode 13 of the Intentional Clinician Podcast]

 Paul Krauss MA LPC is the host of the Intentional Clinician podcast as well as a counselor living in Grand Rapids, MI.
 Paul is also available for corporate and personal consulting with issues related to behavior, mental health, motivation, brain health, and optimal performance.
-Paul has his private practice at Health for Life Grand Rapids, located on 781 Kenmoor Ave SE, Suite C. Grand Rapids, MI 49546.
+Paul has his private practice at Health for Life Counseling Grand Rapids, located on 781 Kenmoor Ave SE, Suite C. Grand Rapids, MI 49546.
 If you or someone you know is in need or just wants to give counseling a try– call Paul at 616-365-5530 (direct), or at the office 616-200-4433.
-Learn more about Paul here: http://www.paulkrausscounseling.com/ Paul enjoys email, [email protected] .
+Learn more about Paul here: https://www.paulkrausscounseling.com/ Paul enjoys email, [email protected] .
 Paul is also an approved Clinical Supervisor, learn more here: https://www.counselingsupervisorgr.com/

 Original music, used with permission:

 “Shades of Currency” [Instrumental] from Archetypes by PAWL